solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 Consider adding it to Visual Studio Code environment to make working with PostgreSQL instances more efficient.

+### Azure Data Studio

+Another useful tool that can be used is Azure Data Studio.
+Azure Data Studio provides a rich set of features to enhance productivity and collaboration.
+It supports advanced editing capabilities, intelligent code completion, and integrated source control.
+Users can also leverage built-in extensions and integrations with other Azure services to streamline their data management tasks.

+One of the key advantages of Azure Data Studio is its cross-platform compatibility, as it can be installed and used on Windows, macOS, and Linux systems.
+This flexibility enables users to work seamlessly across different operating systems and collaborate effectively.

+Leverage the [extension for PostgreSQL] to connect to Azure Database for PostgreSQL Flexible Server.

+## Cost saving tip

-When you are done developing for the day, you can stop Flexible Server.
+> ![Note icon][Note] **Note:** When you are done developing for the day,
-This feature helps keep the organizational costs low.
+> you can stop Flexible Server.
+This feature helps keep the

-## Resources

--   [App Service overview][Azure App Service (PaaS)]

--   [Azure App Service plan overview]

--   [Plan and manage costs for Azure App Service]
+> organizational costs low.

 ## Create a Flexible Server database